evandonova/SharedGoals/README.md

 ## :hammer: Built With
 * ASP.NET [CORE 5.0] MVC
-	- 4 controllers + 4 more in the “Admin” area
+	- 4 controllers + 4 more in the â€œAdminâ€ area
 	- 5 entity models
-	- 10 views + 3 more in the “Admin” area + partial views where appropriate
+	- 10 views + 3 more in the â€œAdminâ€ area + partial views where appropriate
 	- Services
 	- Service, view and form models
 	- etc.